wp-plugins/videodesk/readme.txt

 License:  GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.htmlOFFICIAL Version of the videodesk plugin -

-Offer face-to-face customer service on your website via text, audio or video chat.

 == Description ==
 <strong>Official Videodesk live chat Plugin  for WordPress :</strong>
 Videodesk is the ultimate, free WordPress live chat plugin for your website or blog.
 Sign up today for free forever unlimited text chat, 2 chat accounts and 10 hours of video chat every month.
 The chat window can be displayed in over 19 languages and the back office is available in English, French, Spanish, German and Portuguese.<br /><br />Videodesk works on all websites and all browsers, it is extremely easy to set-up and even easier to use.
 It requires no signups or downloads for visitors - they can start a chat at the click of a button and immediately get in touch with an available agent.<br /><br />Color-coordinate your chat window with your website colors, customize your greetings, integrate the videodesk back office into your WordPress back office, and bring live human interaction to your website.